-If an SPW member does not pay hiscopayment and/or room and board within 30 calendar days of the date on Form H2065-D, the MCO contacts the member to learn the reason the fees were not paid.
+If a STAR+PLUS HCBS program member does not pay his or her copayment and/or room and board within 30 days of the date on Form H2065-D, the MCO contacts the member to learn the reason the fees were not paid.
 Even if there is a legitimate reason (such as the member's income check has not been received by the 10th day of the month) for the non-payment of the required fees, the member is still under obligation to pay the fees.

-If the member simply refuses to pay the fees, or there is no legitimate reason for his/her failing to pay, the MCO writes a letter to the member, with copies to the facility manager and to the member's responsible party, if applicable, explaining the possible consequences of continued refusal to pay.
+If the member simply refuses to pay the fees, or there is no legitimate reason for his or her failing to pay, the MCO writes a letter to the member, with copies to the facility manager and to the member's responsible party, if applicable, explaining the possible consequences of continued refusal to pay.

 The MCO is responsible for working with the member during this time period to assure alternative services will be available.
-If the member refuses to leave the facility when his/her services are terminated, the facility must follow its written eviction procedures.
+If the member refuses to leave the facility when his or her services are terminated, the facility must follow its written eviction procedures.

+In addition, ALFs must:

-conduct a health assessment with the member within three calendar days of admission to the facility;
+conduct a health assessment with the member within three days of admission to the facility;

-provide each member with training in the emergency/disaster procedures and evacuation plan within three days from the date of service initiation.
+provide each member with training in the emergency or disaster procedures and evacuation plan within three days from the date of service initiation.
 The training must be documented in the member's record.
 The facility must also document all training and orientation provided to members and facility staff;

-provide services according to the member's health assessment/individual service plan;
+provide services according to the member's health assessment or individual service plan (ISP);

 document the member's daily activity and service delivery on the daily census record;

-obtain written approval from the MCO before discharging a member, except when MCO staff cannot be reached and the member threatens the health or safety of others or himself/herself ;
+obtain written approval from the MCO before discharging a member, except when MCO staff cannot be reached and the member threatens the health or safety of himself or herself or others;

 help the member to prepare for transfer or discharge;